janantala/angular-adaptive-motion/README.md

     bower install

-This will copy the angular-isbn files into your `bower_components` folder, along with its dependencies.
+This will copy the angular-adaptive-motion files into your `bower_components` folder, along with its dependencies.
 Load the script files in your application:

     <script type="text/javascript" src="components/angular/angular.js"></script>
     <script type="text/javascript" src="components/angular-adaptive-motion/src/adaptive-motion.js"></script>